drcjar/ipfjes-thesis/source/14_chapter_6.md

 ## Discussion

-### findings, interpretation, implications, relations to others work, limitations, strengths
+### Findings, interpretation, implications, relations to others work, limitations, strengths
 Ever being exposed to an occupation at high or medium risk for asbestos exposure was common for both cases (67%) and controls (63%) and the difference in the proportion exposed between cases and controls was not significant (Table 6.4).
 A similar pattern was observed for categories of exposure (Table 6.5).
 Eight percent of both cases and controls had estimated cumulative asbestos fibre-ml.year exposures in excess of 25 fibre-ml.years, the Helsinki criteria exposure threshold at which cases of asbestosis may occur.[@Wolff2015] The majority of these participants had high or medium risk occupations as defined by job title with carpenter being the single most common job title accounting for 5% of all estimates in excess of 25 fibre-ml.years.